-Module Review Questions: The practice problems within the modules are a part of your final grade, and the module work will be reviewed for completeness (not correctness) by the instructor.
+Module Problem Sets: The practice problems within the modules are a part of your final grade, and the module work will be reviewed for completeness (not correctness) by the instructor.
 Be sure to answer all of the problems, being careful to answer the questions in your own words at all times since this is an important part of adequate preparation for the exams.
-For problems that require calculations, you must show your work by including the initial set up for the problem and your final answer.
-Problem sets submitted with only a final answer will not be considered complete.
 After you answer the practice problems, compare your answers to the solutions provided at the end of the module.
 If your answers do not match those at the end, attempt to figure out why there is a difference.
 If you have any questions, please contact the instructor via the Canvas messaging system (see Inbox icon).